Archive for September, 2009

 By John Watson

-Despite the fact that Holmes always refers to Irene Adler as “the woman” [SCAN] there is no doubt that “the woman” who figures most throughout the Canon is our trustworthy and redoutable landlady, Mrs Hudson.
+Despite the fact that Holmes always refers to Irene Adler as “the woman” [SCAN] there is no doubt that “the woman” who figures most throughout the Canon is our trustworthy and redoubtable landlady, Mrs. Hudson.

 She remains devoted to Holmes and now moves between London and Sussex depending on where he is at the time.
 As he spends much time away from both places, when her services are not required on the South Coast, I have the benefit of her presence here in Baker Street.

-Whether there is, or was ever, a Mr Hudson I couldn’t say.
+Whether there is, or was ever, a Mr. Hudson I couldn’t possibly say.
 There has never been any mention of a husband.
-She introduced herself as “Mrs Hudson” and that is how we have always addressed her.
-We do not know her first name for the same reason.
+She introduced herself as “Mrs. Hudson” and that is how we have always addressed her.
+I do know her first name but we never use it.

 By John Watson